Pledis Entertainment: 2020–2025: Hybe Labels, new headquarters and evolution

+After Pledis became part of Hybe Labels, its artists were affected by Hybe's dispute with MBC, during which Hybe-affiliated artists did not appear on MBC's Show!
+Music Core and other MBC programs.
+In November 2023, Hybe and MBC signed a memorandum of understanding, after which Hybe artists resumed appearances on MBC programs.

 On December 1, 2023, Nana has re-signed her contract with Pledis Entertainment.
 This is the fourth time she has renewed her exclusive contract with the agency since her debut in 2009.

 On November 7, 2023, Pledis announced their plans to launch a new boy band in the first quarter of 2024.
 The members of the then-unnamed boy band, with their faces covered, were first introduced by Seventeen member Hoshi, during the SVT Caratland event in 2023.
 On December 21, 2023, the group's name, TWS, was revealed, with the agency explaining that the name is derived from the group's tagline "twenty-four-seven with us", which reflects the group's commitment to maintaining an enduring connection with their fans.

-Pledis Entertainment CEO and Producer Han Sung-soo spearheaded the production for TWS' debut extended play Sparkling Blue, which was released on January 22, 2024.
+Founder Han Sung-soo spearheaded the production for TWS' debut extended play Sparkling Blue, which was released on January 22, 2024.
 The release of the EP was preceded by the release of the single "Oh MyMy:7s" on January 2, 2024.
 Aiming to establish "boyhood pop" with Sparkling Blue, the EP was led by the single "Plot Twist", which discussed the "thrill of a first encounter".

-On November 29, 2024, Pledis announced that Fromis 9 would be parting ways with the agency following the expiration of the members' contracts on December 31, 2024.
+On November 1, 2024, Pledis Entertainment announced that vice president Kim Yeon Soo had been promoted to CEO.
+Kim joined Pledis Entertainment in 2012, was involved in Seventeen's debut, and in 2023 was appointed head of Hybe Labels Japan, now known as YX Labels.
+He continued to oversee both agencies.
+On November 29, Pledis announced that Fromis 9 would be parting ways with the agency following the expiration of the members' contracts on December 31, 2024.

+On March 14, 2025, Baekho left Pledis Entertainment following the expiration of his exclusive contract, ending his 13-year association with the company.

+On August 25, 2025, Pledis Entertainment introduced a new logo and branding under the slogan "Performance becomes the Pulse".
+The logo contrasts the slanted and wavy lettering of "Ple" with the upright and straight lettering of "dis".
+Pledis said that the design represented its "distinctive motions and rhythms" and its capacity to foster diverse artists and create unique content.
+The logo's reddish-orange colour was intended to symbolize the company's passion.